-You’ve spent the summer counting down the days until this week, you’ve probably brought way too much stuff with you and you’re probably extremely nervous about what the next 3 to 4 years has in store.
+You’ve spent the summer counting down the days until this week, you’ve probably brought way too much stuff with you and you’re probably extremely nervous about what the next 3 to 4 years have in store.
 But Fresher’s Week is finally here!
 You are officially a university student and are about to embark on the adventure of a lifetime.

-It’s time to unpack that Ikea stock pile you have been making in your house and unload it into your new accommodation for the year.
+It’s time to unpack that Ikea stockpile you have been making in your house and unload it into your new accommodation for the year.
 It may be a bit hectic and stressful with all the rushing about, making sure you’ve got everything, and your mum will undoubtedly shed a tear, but it is also a very exciting time.
-You are now independent and have the to take care of yourself, make sure you claim your cupboard in the kitchen and your fridge space!
+You are now independent and have them to take care of yourself, make sure you claim your cupboard in the kitchen and your fridge space!

-Get used to hearing “What’s your name?”, “Where are you from?”, “What course are you on?”, by the end of Freshers you’ll be reciting this in your sleep.
+Get used to hearing “What’s your name?”, “Where are you from?”, “What course are you on?”, by the end of Freshers, you’ll be reciting this in your sleep.
 But make sure you introduce yourself to everyone and get to know as many people as you possibly can.

 Manage your money!

 You may feel like Jordan Belfort when that student loan hits your bank account, but remember that it has got to last you until next term!
 Don’t go crazy and spend it all at once, the first few weeks will be a bit hectic with all the welcome events and buying uni supplies but once it has settled down a bit make sure you figure out a budget so you know how much spare cash you’ll have for nights out!

 Check out this article for some top money saving tips for students.